 Known as the “Land of Lakes and Volcanoes,” Nicaragua’s volcanic chain is one of the most impressive in Central America due to the beauty of more than 50 cones, 7 of which are active.
 Nicaragua’s Pacific Coast is blessed with miles of pristine undeveloped coastline.

 Second only to Haiti, Nicaragua is one of the poorest nations in Latin America.
 Our ISL medical, dental, public health, nursing, and veterinary volunteers arrive in Managua for orientation and seminars in tropical medicine, taking vital signs, pharmacology, house clinic-community triage, clinic organization, and medical Spanish, as well as an overview of the history and socioeconomics of Nicaragua.
 Volunteers perform house to house public health surveys, and assist in field clinics in needy communities, based on local needs at the time of the trip.

 Communities We Serve

-The communities our volunteers work in are mostly rural, where many people work in agriculture or in industrial factories.
+The communities our service learning program volunteers work in are mostly rural, where many people work in agriculture or in industrial factories.
 Many houses are built with materials found or bought secondhand.
 Up to ten people may live in a small home, making the quality of life very difficult and offering little privacy.
 Many communities share almost everything.

 Our volunteers have the opportunity to visit homes such as these to witness firsthand the conditions in which families live and to help volunteers understand how the clinics and treatments are tailored to their living conditions.